 We naturally expect you to have lots of questions: for some of the most common ones, you will find the answers right here.
 We also recommend that you download the Application Pack.

 There is no fee to apply or audition for Southbank Sinfonia’s fellowship, our annual programme for musicians in the early stages of their professional careers.

 Yes.
 Demand for places in Southbank Sinfonia is high and sometimes players who eventually gain a place in the orchestra were unsuccessful on their first or second attempt.
 If you have applied before but feel you have made good progress since then and would like to try again, please do not give up.
-When applying, it’s important that you tell us in your form what new things you have done musically and how you have progressed since your last application.
+When applying, it is important that you tell us in your form what new things you have done musically and how you have progressed since your last application.

 Southbank Sinfonia's Fellowship is an intense programme of activity, so it is not practical to be part of the orchestra whilst still studying.
 We strongly recommend that you either apply for the year following graduation or wait to apply once you have graduated.
-If you are planning on taking a gap year, or other exceptional circumstances prevent you from applying for Southbank Sinfonia once you have completed your studies, we may still consider an application from a student.
+If you are planning to take a gap year, or other exceptional circumstances prevent you from applying for Southbank Sinfonia once you have completed your studies, we may still consider an application from a student.
 However, in addition to your application, you must also arrange for your Head of Faculty or whoever runs your degree course to send us a detailed letter about your situation, vouching that they are willing for you to put Southbank Sinfonia ahead of studies next year.

 Officially there is no age limit for Southbank Sinfonia though principally we are here to help people in the first few years of their career, so most members are usually in their twenties.
-Some have just graduated, but others have already been working for a few years, so you can still apply even if you left education a while ago.
+Some have just graduated or completed equivalent training, but others have already been working for a few years, so you can still apply even if you left education a while ago.